Mechanics’ Lien Law Overview: What is a Mechanic’s Lien in Maryland and How Does it Work?

 Last Day Work Performed or Materials Supplied

 Sometimes performing follow up warranty repair work or punch list items, even if performed long after the main work is completed, can constitute the last day.
 However, don’t take chances.
-Contact an attorney at Cowie & Mott, P.A. early for a free consultation.
+Contact an attorney at Cowie Law Group, P.C. early for a free consultation.

 Be Specific in Mechanics’ Lien Documentation